FullWrite Professional: Shipping

 FullWrite 2.0.6 with a sample document open.
 The images shows the full-page display that was a hallmark of the program.
 The document has two floating text blocks, one containing the automatically updated table of contents, the other simple "call out" text.

 After minor edits to change the copyright notices from Ann-Arbor to Ashton-Tate and updating the packaging, the program finally shipped as version 1.1 on 27 April 1988, at a suggested retail price of $395.

 Reviews of FullWrite were generally positive, and it reviewed well on feature comparisons.
 (Note: An InfoWorld review of high-end applications from August 1988 rated it higher than Microsoft Word and the Mac version of Word Perfect.
 See Assadi, Barbara (1988).
 "Word Processors") They also generally noted a number of bugs and generally slow performance.
 One reviewer found that a fast typist could out-type the editor on even a reasonably fast machine like the SE/30.
 Many reviews also found the interface confusing and difficult to learn, a problem that was not helped by the fact that the "Learning" manual was just a rearranged version of the reference manual.

 A more serious problem was that the program needed 1 MB of RAM to work at all, and 2 MB and a hard drive to work comfortably.
 This was at a time when most new Macs shipped with 1 MB and used floppies for storage, and when users were starting to take advantage of the multitasking features offered by System 6's MultiFinder, using up a portion of that RAM.
 Some reviews suggested "paring down" the operating system or purchasing more RAM.
 To make matters worse, Ashton-Tate downplayed the amount of memory required rather than admitting how much was really needed.

-Nevertheless, the product managed to gather a loyal, if small, following.
-For those users with machines capable of running it, it delivered on its promise of power with a Mac interface.
-It was perhaps the first program on the Mac that could be used to write large documents and books, something the excellent outliner helped with enormously.
+Nevertheless, the product managed to gather a small following.
+For those users with machines capable of running it, it delivered on its purpose with a Mac interface.
+It was perhaps the first program on the Mac that could be used to write large documents and books, owing to its outliner.